 - The tuna needs minimal prep; no marinating, just some olive oil and seasoning.

 - It is an excellent source of protein and very low carb seafood.

 - Your air fryer, with or without a grill insert, only takes minutes to cook fish.
 For other quick cooking fish recipes, try my Air Fryer Crispy Crab Cakes, Blackened Swordfish or Broiled Scallops.

 - Cooking from frozen only takes an extra minute or two, depending on how rare you like your tuna.

 - Just add a vegetable or salad and dinner is ready in about 15 minutes.
 Butter Lettuce Salad or Marinated Asparagus would be delicious with this meal.

-- This recipe uses frozen ahi tuna steaks.
+- This recipe uses frozen ahi tuna steak.
 Also known as yellowfin tuna, it is a healthy, lean source of protein, rich in vitamins and omega 3 fatty acids.

-- It is a mild, sweeter flavor of fish that takes on many different flavors like blackened seasonings or marinades.
+- It has a mild flavor that takes on many other flavors like blackened seasonings or marinades.

 - Preheat air fryer at 375°F for 5 minutes.

 - Brush both sides of the tuna with olive oil and rub the seasonings into the tuna.

 - Place frozen tuna steaks in the air fryer and cook for 3 minutes.
 Don't move them, let the tuna get a good sear then flip over and cook another 3-4 minutes.
 If tuna is not frozen, it will take 1-2 minutes less.